| Note: Large images and

 usually have much less blood loss than extracapsular fractures because of

+hematoma containment within the capsule.
 4. Fractures of the hip may be

 diagnosed by auscultation of differences in bone conduction between the